-A person must provide an adequate breath sample to fulfill the testing requirements of the breath testing instrument for a completed test.
-If the subject cannot satisfactorily perform the test after a reasonable amount of time, note his comments and efforts.
+A breath sample is used for the direct breath test for determining alcohol concentration.
+A person must provide an adequate breath sample each time to fulfill the testing requirements of the breath testing instrument for a completed test.
+If the subject cannot satisfactorily perform the test after a reasonable amount of time, note their comments and efforts.
 Such activity is considered a refusal to comply with the express consent law.